deckhouse/website-prompp/content/documentation/prompp/querying/REMOTE_READ_API.md

 ---

 Deckhouse Prom++ provides an API for remote read, accessible via the endpoint `/api/v1/read`.
 This interface expects compression using the Snappy algorithm.
-The API definition can be found [here](https://github.com/deckhouse/prompp/blob/main/prompb/remote.proto).
+For more information about the API, visit the [Prom++ repository](https://github.com/deckhouse/prompp/blob/main/prompb/remote.proto).

 > **Note:** This API is currently not considered stable and may change even between minor versions of Deckhouse Prom++.